SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Method

 A central quantity of interest is the occupancy measure.
 We denote by \(s_t\) the random variable consisting of the state at time \(t\) under a policy \(p(a|s)\) and the MDP defined above.
 Then, the occupancy measure $\rho(s,a): \mathcal{S} \times \mathcal{A} \rightarrow [0,1] $ is the (discounted) probability of observing a particular sentence \(s\) at time \(t\) and taking action \(a\) given that sentence:

 In other words, the occupancy measure is proportional to the observed frequency of a particular (sentence, next-action) pair occurring, with occurrances discounted in time by a factor of \(\gamma\).
 In the absence of editing actions, \(\mathcal{A} = X\) and the occupancy measure is a discounted probability over (partial) sequences: for a sequence \(s_n\) of length \(n\), \(\rho_{\text{data}}(s_n, x) = (1-\gamma)\gamma^n P_\text{data}(s')\), where \(s'\) is the sequence obtained by appending \(x\) to \(s\).
-Given editing actions which can reduce the length of a sequence, the occupancy measure becomes more complicated, as the same sequence can occur at multiple times.
-For instance, if a sequence has length \(n\) at time \(n\) and the \texttt{<backspace>} action is used, the sequence at time \(n + 1\) will have length \(n-1\).
-We note that the occupancy measure is a normalized probability distribution, even if editing actions are included.
-For a function \(r\), the expectation with respect to \(\rho\) has the usual meaning: \(\Ex{(s,a) \sim \rho}{r(s,a) = \sum_{\mathcal{S}, \mathcal{A}}\rho(s,a)r(s,a)}\), where the sum is over the discrete action space and (countably infinite) state space.
+Given editing actions which can reduce the length of a sequence, the occupancy measure becomes more complicated, as the same sequence can occur at multiple time indices.
+For a function \(r\), the expectation with respect to \(\rho\) has the usual meaning: \(\Ex{(s,a) \sim \rho}{r(s,a)} = \sum_{\mathcal{S}, \mathcal{A}}\rho(s,a)r(s,a)\), with sum over the discrete action space and (countably infinite) state space.
 Occupancy measures provide an alternative way of modelling sequences, allowing us to impose a measure over all sequences, even in the presence of editing actions.
-As such, we avoid the somewhat artificial treatment with a maximum length cut-off discussed in section \ref{sec:kl-divergence}, and can handle infinite sequences in a natural manner.
-Furthermore, the next section illustrates that we can non-adversarially minimize a large variety of divergences between occupancy measures, compared to only the KL divergence in the typical joint probability formulation.
+The next section illustrates that we can non-adversarially minimize a large variety of divergences between occupancy measures, compared to only the KL divergence in the typical joint probability formulation.